DirectoryTree/LdapRecord-Docs/laravel/v3/events.md

 }
 ```

-For a list of all LdapRecord events, view the core [events documentation](/docs/core/v2/events#list-of-events).
+For a list of all LdapRecord events, view the core [event's documentation](/docs/core/v2/events#list-of-events).

 ## Creating the Service Provider